Sheena Blackhall: Awards and honours

 She has won the Robert McLellan tassie for best Scots short story 3 times (1989, 1990, 2001) and the Hugh MacDiarmid trophy for best Scots poem 4 times (1990,2000,2001,2010).
 In 1992, she shared the Sloane Award with Matthew Fitt from St. Andrew's University.
 Other prizes include awards from the Doric Festival, the Bennachie Baillies, and from the TMSA for ballad writing and traditional singing.
 She has twice been shortlisted for the Callum Macdonald Poetry Pamphlet prize (2005 & 2009).
 In 2007, Lallans Magazine awarded her the William Gilchrist Graham prize for best Scots short story.
 She has also been shortlisted for the McCash poetry prize.
 She has also won the prize for best Scots Poem at Wigtown.
 Her short story 'The Wall', was the winning entry in Bipolar Scotland's 2013 competition, featuring in the Scottish Mental Health Arts and Film Festival.
 In 2016 she became an Honorary Fellow of the WORD Centre for Creative Writing, Aberdeen University.
 In 2019 she was presented with The Janet Paisley Lifetime Achievement Award.
 In 2020 Blackhall became an Honorary Officer of Merit of the Confraternity of the Knights of the Most Holy Trinity (Priory of Scotland).
 She was to be awarded the Eagle of Honour medal, to be presented by the Knights after the coronavirus pandemic passed.

-Influences

-She trained as a Creative Writing tutor with Survivor's Poetry Scotland, under Larry Butler, and was a member of the Arts and health organization, Lapidus.
-A Buddhist, she goes on annual retreats to Dhankosa, Balquhidder.
-Blackhall also worked alongside Aberdeen's well loved 'first lady of drama' Annie Henderson Inglis MBE at Aberdeen Arts Centre, from 2003–2010 delivering weekend storytelling and drama workshops for three to eight-year-olds.